Buying Guide for Pool Lights

 Blufree Pool Bluetooth Speakers with Colorful Lights

 These floating pool lights also double as a Bluetooth speaker for music, giving you a better bang for your buck.

 Pros: This isn’t just a floating pool light—it’s a pool light and a speaker in one.
 The multicolored rainbow light sits below the water as the device floats on the surface, illuminating the entire pool while the top half plays and projects music.
 It has Bluetooth and wireless connectivity that is compatible with any Bluetooth-friendly device, so you can easily access your playlists on your iPhone, tablet, and more.
 In addition to the changing colors, the below-surface light can flash slowly or quickly.
 The light and speaker functions are controlled on the easy-to-read and access control panel on top of the device.
 Although it requires a battery, this model includes a USB-rechargeable battery, so you’ll never have to spend extra money constantly replacing the batteries.

 Cons: Splashing or submersion may cause water droplets to collect on the holes around this light’s speaker.
 The speaker is waterproof, so it shouldn’t take any damage, but it may adversely affect the sound and volume.

 Bottom Line: Why spend extra money buying pool lights and a waterproof speaker when you can get both in one handy, portable device?
 This little floating model provides underwater light and a way to play your favorite music in the pool.

-These cute, lily pad-like floating pool lights will add an extra decorative touch to parties and other get-togethers.
+These cute, flamingo-shaped floating pool lights will add an extra decorative touch to parties and other get-togethers.

-Bottom Line: These flowery floating lights are the perfect accent pieces for any pool, hot tub, pond, or fountain.
-No matter what sort of party you choose to use them to decorate for, they’ll add a touch of beauty and class to any event or environment.
+Bottom Line: These flamingo-shaped floating lights are the perfect accent pieces for any pool, hot tub, pond, or fountain.
+No matter what sort of party you choose to use them to decorate for, they’ll add a cute, whimsical touch to any event or environment.

 Life-Bulb LED Color Pool Light Bulb